 - Winter clothes – including warm socks, pants, jackets, hats, etc.

-- Warm ski gloves – because nobody likes scraping ice off their windshield without having warm gloves on.
+- Warm ski gloves – because nobody likes scraping ice off their windshield without having warm gloves on, and ski gloves are perfect for this.

 Winter gear can get expensive, especially if you don’t expect to wear it often but need it ‘just in case’ for your trip, so these warm clothes and boots are more great candidates for buying used.